 Frances M. Clement brought her workers’ compensation practice to Wilson Ratledge in 2017.
-She was formerly a partner at Brooks, Stevens & Pope in Raleigh.
+She was a former partner at Brooks, Stevens & Pope, PA.
 Since 2007, Ms. Clement has represented employers, insurance carriers, and third-party administrators in North Carolina workers’ compensation claims.
 Ms. Clement has experience and proficiency in legal research and writing, in working with clients to get claims settled at mediation, as well as in workers’ compensation litigation and appeals.

 Ms. Clement has given presentations for clients on all matters of workers’ compensation issues and defenses as well as CLE and CEU presentations for the National Business Institute, including talks on Workers’ Compensation Subrogation Procedure, Advanced Topics in Workers’ Compensation, Medical Issues and their Role in the Complex Workers’ Compensation Claim, and Litigation Techniques and the Difficult Workers’ Compensation Case.